kgateway-dev/kgateway.io/content/docs/setup/listeners/http.md

 {{< callout type="info" >}}
-If you followed the [Get started guide](/docs/quickstart/), you already have a gateway named `http` in the `gloo-system` namespace of your cluster.
+If you followed the [Get started guide](/docs/quickstart/), you already have a gateway named `http` in the `{{< reuse "docs/snippets/ns-system.md" >}}` namespace of your cluster.
 This gateway can be used as the main ingress for the apps in your cluster.
 HTTPRoutes can refer to this gateway independent of the namespace they are in.
 To create more gateways, use the instructions in this guide.
 {{< /callout >}}

 1. Create a gateway resource with an HTTP listener.